the-gigi/k8s-ai/README.md

 # Usage

-Just tun the thing and make your kube context points to the right cluster:
+Just tun the thing and make sure your kube context points to the right cluster:

 ```shell
 python main.py